Norby257/Friend-Finder/README.md

-# Friend-Finder
+# Hob-baes

-# Friend-Finder is a dating application that is full stack.
+# Hob-baes is a dating application that is full stack.

+# Our motto: Shared hobbies first, pix second.

 ##  Why we're different